Orontid dynasty: Orontid satraps and kings of Armenia

 Xenophon's contemporary Orontes I, satrap of Armenia, is regarded as the ancestor of the later Orontid rulers; it is possible that the Orontids were already established in Armenia before him.
 Orontes was the son of a Bactrian nobleman, Artasyrus, and claimed descent from Hydarnes, presumably through the maternal line.
 Hydarnes was one of the "Seven Persians" who overthrew Bardiya and placed Darius the Great on the Achaemenid throne in 522 BC.
 After Darius's takeover, Armenia revolted and was subdued after three Persian campaigns, led by the Armenian Dadarshish.
 Hydarnes may have been granted the Satrapy of Armenia as a quasi-hereditary office.
 A later Hydarnes, who married his daughter to Artaxerxes II, may have been a descendant of the first Hydarnes and served as Satrap of Armenia.
 In 401 BC, Orontes I appears as the Satrap of Armenia and the son-in-law of Artaxerxes II, having married the latter's daughter Rhodogune.
-This Orontes is frequently mentioned in accounts of Persian affairs in the first half of 4th century BC.
+This Orontes is frequently mentioned in accounts of Persian affairs in the first half of the 4th century BC.
 He fought against the Ten Thousand Greeks during their escape through Armenia.
 At this time, Armenia was organized into two satrapies, divided by the Teleboas River: one ruled by Orontes, and another, distinguished as "Western" Armenia, ruled by Tiribazus.
 Orontes led the Persian infantry against Evagoras, the King of Salamis on Cyprus, after which he lost Artaxerxes's favor.
 He later reappears as the subordinate governor of a coastal province.
 He led revolt against the king but ultimately made peace with him.
 He died c.
 344 BC.